-As we provide person-centred care delivered via individual care plans, it is difficult to generalise on outcomes for service users with wide-ranging needs.
+As we provide person-centred care delivered via individual care plans, it is difficult to generalise on outcomes for service users with wide-ranging and complex needs.
 However, we are acutely aware of the need to deliver value for money and to produce meaningful information to demonstrate that we provide high quality, sustainable services that reduce long term costs for each individual.

-Intensive rehabilitation for adults with acquired brain injury
+Adults with acquired brain injury

 Sustained increased functional ability, improved emotional well-being and reduced incidence of challenging or aggressive behaviour are all positive outcomes and may be achieved over a period of as little as 6 – 12 months following intensive rehabilitation.